anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 - Find most often used prefix and values
   - Probably some threshold needed, to prevent, e.g., 1 byte prefixes filling valuable table space
-- Sort descending by number of occurrences: table done
+- Sort descending by number of occurrences and length

 # Security Considerations